Cliff Class Reference¶

 - class cliff.formatters.base.ListFormatter¶

-Base class for formatters that know how to deal with multiple objects.
+Base class for formatters that know how to deal with many objects.

 - abstract emit_list(column_names: Sequence[str], data: Iterable[Sequence[Any]], stdout: TextIO, parsed_args: Namespace) None¶